Reviews You Can Rely On

 For this update, our soggy weather testers researched over 30 pairs of the best rain pants for women.
 We then purchased the top 10 you see here.
 We love wet weather and brought each pair on a variety of adventures.
 We compared each model's performance using our extensive side-by-side testing process.
 With professional guides on our testing team, our ladies embarked on backcountry ski backpacking adventures in the Pacific Northwest.
 When the weather warranted, we took a stroll to our local farmer's market to test their around-the-town usability.
 While our field testing is thorough, we evaluate each pair objectively, wearing it in the shower and evaluating relative construction and durability.
 You've come to the right place if you're looking for a solid recommendation.

-We've taken the best women's rain jackets for a spin, choosing our favorites, as well as our favorite umbrellas for keeping dry.
-Our reviews also cover our favorite women's rain boots and the best rain boots for men so you can stay dry head to toe.
+We've taken the best women's rain jackets for a spin, choosing our favorites, as well as women's rain boots and umbrellas for keeping dry.

 Related: Best Rain Pants for Men